 Below is a list of questions that will help you structure any microlearning module:

 - Introduction: What is the problem we are addressing?

 - Now that we know the problem, what is the task, skill, or procedure that you will be teaching them and how does it address the problem?
 Pose this point as a mutual benefit.
 How will it be useful to them and the business as a whole?

 - What is your shortlist of steps that are required to complete the tasks, arrive at an understanding, or change behavior?
 Focus on points that will be easily understood and easily applied.

 - What can you say about each of these steps?
 Provide a quick description of each level you’ve determined is critical.
 You need to state clearly at the start of each module what learners will be able to DO after they have taken the module.

 - Now that you have the ‘need to know,’ what information is good to know?
 Add links and resources in a non-intrusive way throughout the lesson so that anyone eager to learn more can access content that you have already approved as correct.

 Lastly, did it work?
-Before results come in, take the time to ask learners yourself if they have understood the material if they’ve applied learning in real-life and if the course is having an impact.
+Before results come in, take the time to ask learners yourself if they have understood the material if they’ve applied the acquired knowledge in real life, and if the course is having an impact.